Colt (cigarette): History

 Launched in 1964, Colt was originally a tobacco factory.
 In 1976, the company merged with Oy Rettig-Strengberg Ab. in Finland.
 The brand was also manufactured and sold in the United States by Philip Morris USA.

 Besides cigarettes, Colt also produced smoking paraphernalia, such as cigarette lighters.

 Sport sponsorship

 Colt cigarettes sponsored the Finnish rally driver Henri Toivonen from 1979 until 1985, as well as the team he drove, called Colt Racing Team.

 Markets

-Colt is mainly sold in Finland, but also was or still is sold in Switzerland, Greece, Belarus, Russia, Indonesia, the United States, Brazil Japan, and Argentina.
+Colt is mainly sold in Finland, but also was or still is sold in Switzerland, Greece, Belarus, Russia, Indonesia, the United States, Brazil Japan, and Argentina and South Africa.